 The relatively cheap price of a swimming spa compared to regular swimming pools is one of the attractive points for many buyers.
 Indeed, a good quality swim spa can be bought for as little as $15,000 to $30,000, with many cheaper yet robust options available on the market.

-However, while a pool and swim spa combination will cost around double that of a standard swim spa, the extra outlay does reflect the added benefits that a combination of the two offers.
-Not only does the combo feature extra functionality, it also adds an aesthetic appeal to the property, blending in to the rest of your landscaping with the added bonus of a significant increase in value for your house and land.
-Over time, the addition of a pool and swimming spa will prove to be the smart choice, whether you decide to sell or continue to live in your home.
+However, while a pool and swim spa combination will cost around double that of a standard swim spa and more, the extra outlay does reflect the added benefits that a combination of the two offers.
+Not only does the combo feature extra functionality, it also adds an aesthetic appeal to the property, blending into the rest of your landscaping with the added bonus of a significant increase in value for your house and land.
+Over time, the addition of a pool and swimming spa can prove to be the smart choice, whether you decide to sell or continue to live in your home.

 Interested in hearing more about pool and spa combinations?
 Contact us to find out the choice you have with a variety of pool and swim spa combinations.
 Our team will show you the different designs and styles that are available, and can offer advice on the right one to suit your backyard landscaping.